mkurak/cw-suite/packages/cw.api.core.di/README.md

 ## Overview

 ### Purpose & Philosophy
-`cw.api.core.di` is the foundation of the **cw.api** ecosystem: a TypeScript-first dependency injection container that emphasizes predictable lifecycles, explicit configuration, and minimal abstractions.
+`@cw-suite/api-di` is the foundation of the **cw.api** ecosystem: a TypeScript-first dependency injection container that emphasizes predictable lifecycles, explicit configuration, and minimal abstractions.
 Instead of hiding framework decisions behind heavy decorators or runtime magic, the container keeps responsibility in the hands of the application author—while still offering the ergonomics of modern DI (decorators, metadata, discovery helpers, scoped sessions, etc.).

 Key design goals:
 - **Deterministic runtime** – every registration, resolution, and lifecycle transition is observable via events and statistics.